 The Cabinet Mission Plan was a proposal put forward by a British delegation in 1946 to provide a framework for the transfer of power from British colonial rule to Indian self-governance.
 The Cabinet Mission consisted of three prominent British Cabinet members: Sir Stafford Cripps, Lord Pethick-Lawrence, and A.V.
 Alexander.

-The Muslim League rejected the plan because it did not fully address their demand for a separate Muslim nation, Pakistan.
+The Muslim League rejected the Cabinet Mission because it did not fully address their demand for a separate Muslim nation, Pakistan.
 They believed the plan fell short of safeguarding Muslim interests.
 The plan failed due to the inability of Indian political leaders, particularly the Congress and the Muslim League, to reach a consensus on its terms.
 Communal differences and conflicting interpretations played a significant role in its failure.

 For more such interesting and informative topics on Indian History and more, stay tuned to our General Knowledge section.
-If you want to know more about studying abroad, reach out to our experts on Leverage Edu and follow us on Facebook, Youtube, and Instagram!
+If you want to know more about studying abroad, reach out to our experts on Leverage Edu and follow us on Facebook, YouTube, and Instagram!